-A different approach was taken by the authors of [17].
-They opted for an extensive reimplemention of the JDK serialization code, to better support their optimized RMI.
-While their ideas can certainly benefit message-based APIs as well, they do not immediately support the "zero-copy" strategy we strive for here, whereby large arrays are removed from the serialization stream and dealt with separately-potentially by platform-specific software.
-In our case the platform-specific software was a native MPI binding, but in principle similar strategies could apply to other devices (such as a binding to VIA).
+A somewhat different approach was taken by the authors of [18].
+Their remote method invocation software, KaRMI, incorporates an extensive reimplemention of the JDK serialization code, to better support their optimized RMI.
+Their ideas for optimizing serialization can certainly benefit message-based APIs as well, and KaRMI does also reduce copying compared with standard RMI.
+But we believe they do not immediately support the "zero-copy" strategy we strive for here, whereby large arrays are removed from the serialization stream and dealt with separately by platform-specific software7.
+In our case the platformspecific software was a native MPI binding, but similar strategies could apply to other devices, such as a binding to the new industry standard Virtual Interface Architecture, VIA8.